• Skip to primary navigation

 • You can use white chocolate chips and add some crushed peppermint instead of peppermint bark or use white chocolate bars.

-• You need to refrigerate the dough or they will spread.
+• You need to refrigerate the dough or the cookies will spread.

 • The dough can stay in the refrigerator for several days or you can freeze it.
 Let it warm up on the counter so that it’s soft enough to scoop.